APLMOOC/APLMOOC/docs/course/ch7/part2.md

 ## Typing glyphs

-The prefix method of typing glpyhs works just as before in RIDE.
+The prefix method of typing glyphs works just as before in RIDE.
 Make sure to go to `Edit > Preferences > Keyboard` and change your keyboard layout and prefix key to the right settings.

-The tab method doesn't work in RIDE, unless you installed a tab completion script as mentioned in [Chapter 1](/course/ch1/part3).
+The tab method doesn't work in RIDE, unless you installed a tab completion script as mentioned in [Chapter 1](../ch1/part3.md).
 However, the "bug" where you couldn't type certain prefix combinations is fixed as long as you set the right layout.
-For example, on TryAPL, if you are using a Finnish keyboard, you can't type the `←` symbol using the prefix method, since <kbd>PREFIX</kbd> <kbd>]</kbd> does not work.
+For example, on TryAPL, if you are using a Finnish keyboard, you can't type the `←` symbol using the prefix method, since <kbd>PREFIX</kbd> <kbd>[</kbd> does not work.
 But in RIDE, the prefix is changed to <kbd>PREFIX</kbd> <kbd>å</kbd>, which works natively on your keyboard!
 As before, you can hover over the buttons at the top to see the right key combination (and you can just click to insert the symbol).